KrisHHFI/KrisHHFI/README.md

 ---

 Note: GitHub does not recognise SQL files.
 So, for my SQL projects please search "SQL" in my repositories.
-The filter by langauges function won't show them.
+The filter by languages function won't show them.

 ---
 ### Links